01dashmike/Parent-Helper-5/README-API.md

 ## 🚀 Next Steps

-1. **Set up the database**: Run the SQL script in Supabase
+1. **Set up the database**: Run the SQL script in Supabase.
-2. **Add more data**: Insert your actual class data
+2. **Add more data**: Insert authentic class records using the automation scripts.
-3. **Build the frontend**: Create a React app to consume this API
+3. **Wire the API into the Next.js App Router**: Fetch from `/app/lib` utilities or route handlers.
-4. **Add authentication**: Implement user authentication if needed
+4. **Add authentication**: Implement provider dashboards and protected routes.
-5. **Add more features**: Booking system, reviews, etc.
+5. **Extend features**: Stripe bookings, reviews, scheduling automations.

-Your API is ready to power your Parent Helper application! 🎉
+Your API is ready to power the Next.js version of Parent Helper! 🎉